Bae-Sunny/CrawlingProject/README.md

 ---

-## 📜 Copyright & License
+## 📜 Copyright
-© 2025 Bae-Sunny.
+© 2024 Bae-Sunny.
 All rights reserved.
-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.